 My favorite way to prepare chicken, this easy Balsamic Chicken has only a few ingredients.
-Try this balsamic vinegar chicken over salads, rice, or with potatoes.
+Try balsamic vinegar chicken breasts sliced over salads, rice, or with potatoes.
 Here, I’ve served it over a low carb cauliflower mash with broccoli, and prepared some for my meal prep.
 This is a delicious Whole30 or low carb meal prep!